"Central California Racing Legend"

 California Points Championship!
 Jerry was also awarded Nascar Super Modifieds' Most

 1970 was the final year for racing at Kearney Bowl Speedway.
-Jerry ended up the year 6th
+Jerry ended up the year 6th in

-Clovis, San Jose, and the newly opened Madera Speedway.
+San Jose, and the newly opened Madera Speedway.

 1976 was Jerry's best year in racing.
-He raced at both Madera and Clovis Speedways,
+He raced at both Madera and Clovis Speedways, making

 In 1977 the Thompson team raced mostly at Madera Speedway ending up 2nd in the Nascar